guilherssousa/flow-launcher-vercel-plugin/README.md

 This plugin allows you to search for projects and deployments.
 I's based on Vercel Raycast Extension.

-## Requirements
+## Installation

-To run this plugin you need to have Node.js installed.
-You can download a portable zip version of Node.js at https://nodejs.org/en/download/current/, then set the path to the portable Node.js in node.bat

-The modules used in this plugin are kept in the node_modules folder.
+This plugin can be found in Flow Launcher's plugin store, or alternatively from Flow type `pm install Vercel`